Fruit Bites for Teens: Apples

 Compare apples to apples.
 Keep taste-testing to find your favorite apple varieties.
 Different apples are available at different times of the year and vary by location.
 If your mom keeps bringing home kinds you don't like, use this quick, get-started apple guide to write in a new variety on her grocery list:

-Sweet apples: Cortland, Gala, Fuji, Honeycrisp, Red Delicious
+- Sweet apples: Cortland, Gala, Fuji, Honeycrisp, Pink Lady, Red Delicious

 Try apples baked.
 Use an apple corer to remove the core, put on a plate, and top with a teaspoon of brown sugar or maple syrup.
 Microwave for four minutes.